This post may contain affiliate links. Please see my disclosure policy.

 Description

-Rich and fudgy baked chocolate buttermilk doughnuts dipped in chocolate glaze!
-Moist and tender with deep chocolate flavor, these cake-style doughnuts are perfect for chocolate lovers!
-Recipe yields 14-15 doughnuts.
+There’s nothing better than rich and fudgy chocolate donuts dipped in glossy chocolate glaze!
+Moist and tender with deep chocolate flavor, these baked cake-style doughnuts are perfect for chocolate lovers.

 Ingredients